top of page

 To The Appalachian Trail

-American Veterans on the Appalachian Trail represent a unique population who sometimes require additional resources that are not normally found in typical AT Guide Books.
-Therefore, the American Veterans Guide to the Appalachian Trail was written so that American Veterans can have all the resources they may need to successfully hike.
+American Veterans on the Appalachian Trail represent a unique population who sometimes require additional resources that are not normally found in AT Guide Books.
+Therefore, the American Veterans Guide to the Appalachian Trail was written so that American Veterans can have all the resources that they may need in order to successfully hike the Appalachian Trail.

 Just click on the button below to download your free copy.